StrikerX3/TCPRelay.NET/README.md

 - Coming soon... hopefully! :)

+## How to build

+You will need Visual Studio 2010 or later.
+I'm not sure the Express versions will work right out of the box as the project depends on the [Newtonsoft.JSON NuGet package](https://www.nuget.org/packages/Newtonsoft.Json/).
+The project can be loaded and built on [Visual Studio 2013 Community Edition](http://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx).

+Open the solution, update the NuGet packages, select a build target (either x86 or x64) and build it.
+In order to build the zip files, you need to copy the following files and folders from the release folders:
+- TCPRelay/bin/Release
+    - TCPRelay.exe
+    - Newtonsoft.Json.dll
+    - TCPRelayCommon.dll
+    - TCPRelayControls.dll
+    - All language folders
+- TCPRelayCommon
+    - readme.txt
+- TCPRelayConsole
+    - TCPRelayC.exe

+If you wish to improve this build process, feel free to do so and submit a pull request.
+I would appreciate it very much.

 ## TCPRelay GUI Instructions

 Run TCPRelay.exe to open the GUI.
 The Target RTMP URL comes with the default target server and is populated with a list of all Twitch.tv servers as soon as possible.
 Click "Load Twitch.tv servers" if you wish to refresh the list.